 CVE-2026-6198: Stack-based Buffer Overflow in Tenda F456

-CVE-2026-6198 is a high-severity stack-based buffer overflow vulnerability in the Tenda F456 router version 1.
+CVE-2026-6198 is a high-severity stack-based buffer overflow vulnerability in Tenda F456 version 1.
 0. 0.
-5. It arises from improper handling of the 'page' argument in the fromNatStaticSetting function within the /goform/NatStaticSetting file.
+5. The flaw exists in the fromNatStaticSetting function within the /goform/NatStaticSetting file, where improper handling of the 'page' argument can lead to a buffer overflow.
 This vulnerability can be exploited remotely without user interaction or elevated privileges.
-Although the exploit has been publicly disclosed, there are no confirmed reports of exploitation in the wild.
-No official patch or remediation guidance has been provided by the vendor at this time.
+Although the exploit code has been publicly disclosed, there are no confirmed reports of exploitation in the wild.
+No official patch or remediation guidance has been provided by the vendor as of the publication date.

 AI Analysis